 So far, you know derechos refer to strong, straight-line winds.
 But they’re really much more than just that.

-- The line of storms producing microbursts and downbursts are long — often 250 miles or even longer
+- The line of storms producing microbursts and downbursts are long — often 250 miles or even longer.

 Derechos come from very strong storms that cover a wide area and travel a long way.
+In fact, some of the most damaging derecho storms have marched hundreds of miles across the country.

 Derechos are most commonly found in squall lines.
 A squall line is a line or row of storms — often fierce — which can extend hundreds of miles long.
 Despite their length, most squall lines are relatively narrow.